DiegR02/FivemNPCTemplate/README.md

         -- TaskPlayAnim() is used to display the animation selected before TaskPlayAnim(ped, Sit.dict, Sit.anim, 8.0, -8, -1, 1, 0, false, false, false)
     end)

+Everytime you need to add a new NPC, you only have to repeat the same code with the new changes that you want